NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Preparing Evaluation Dataset
 ----------------------------

-Similarly if we want to score a diarizer model, we need to provide an scp like file for groundtruth label file.
+To score with a diarizer model, we need to provide an scp like file for groundtruth label file.
 Each groundtruth label file should be in NIST Rich Transcription Time Marked (RTTM) format.
 Take one line from a RTTM file for example:

 .. code-block:: bash